 - Clear checkbox for Prompt user if file is locked.

 - Click OK to save the setting and close Preferences.

-Note that if a file is still marked in use by the Adobe previewer, you will not be able to Save the file, and will receive an error stating "The document could not be published.
+Note: You won't be able to save a file it's marked as "in use by" the Adobe previewer, and an error will appear saying "The document could not be published.
 The process cannot access the file because it is in use by another process."
-Select a different file in Windows Explorer to preview and then save your document.

 locked file, error, read-only